sujaykumaran-ps/ColaCo-Vending-Machine/README.md

 ## Analysis and Solution

-1. Started with Setting up the backend server using Node.js and a web framework like Express.js.
+1. Started with setting up the backend server using Node.js and a web framework like Express.js.
 Defined API routes for handling inventory updates, restocking, and pricing changes.
 Also, created API routes to check Admin Login info for Restocking.
 2. Chose a MongoDB database to store the virtual soda inventory and Admin Access Code information.
 3. Developed the frontend using React.
 Tried to create a user interface that looks and feels like a traditional vending machine.
 4. Defined state variables in the frontend to keep track of the current inventory, pricing information, the amount of money inserted by the user and the login information for restocking.